-Must See: The top of Tokyo
+Must Visit: The top of Tokyo Tower

-Tower

-Animals: Notice the snow monkeys, red-crowned cranes, and sika deer.
+Animals: Notice the snow monkeys, red-crowned cranes,

+and sika deer.

 Japan is made up of over 14,000 islands.
-It's a land associated with samurai and ancient traditions, like tea ceremonies and ikebana.
+It's a land associated with samurais and ancient traditions, like tea ceremonies and ikebana.
 Modern Japan shares its culture around the world, including things like sushi, manga, anime, and J-pop music!

 Japan can inspire plenty of conversations!
 Does your latest book make you want to start talking, too?
-Imagine a conversation about what you've been reading, and write it out on a piece of paper.
-But before you start writing, answer these questions:
+Imagine a conversation about what you've been reading.

-- Who are you talking to? - Why do you want to tell them about this book? - What do you want them to know about this book? - How will you start the conversation? - What kinds of questions do you think they will ask?
+- ☐ Who are you talking to? - ☐ Why do you want to tell them about this book? - ☐ What do you want them to know about this book? - ☐ How will you start the conversation? - ☐ What kinds of questions do you think they will ask?